EconCSPKU/Answer-Rank-Algorithm/readme.md

 # Answer Ranking algorithm

-This repository input the data exported by the questionnaire app, calculate the optimal answer rank, and output the figure of answer-guess matrix.
+This repository input the data exported by the questionnaire app, calculate the optimal answer rank, and output the figure of the answer-prediction matrix.

 ## Our Data